JamesKirk11/astro_kirk/about.md

 My research focusses on understanding the chemical and physical properties of exoplanet atmospheres by combining the technique of transmission spectroscopy with detailed retrieval analyses.

 I am heavily involved in the JWST Transiting Exoplanet Early Release Science program to observe exoplanet atmospheres and was one of the key contributors to the recent [first detection of carbon dioxide in an exoplanet atmosphere](https://www.cfa.harvard.edu/news/astronomers-detect-carbon-dioxide-planet-first-time-jwst).

 In addition to my work with JWST, I am leading several projects on ground-based telescopes, from acquiring precise optical transmission spectra of gas giants via the [LRG-BEASTS](./LRG-BEASTS.html) survey, to studying the atmospheric loss of exoplanets via [observations of helium at 1083nm](https://ui.adsabs.harvard.edu/abs/2020arXiv200107667K/abstract) using Keck and Magellan, to obtaining high-resolution optical transmission spectra of hot Jupiters using [Magellan/MIKE](https://ui.adsabs.harvard.edu/abs/2003SPIE.4841.1694B/abstract).
 I am also an active member of the [ACCESS](http://project-access.space/) transmission spectroscopy survey of transiting exoplanets.

-A full list of my publications can be found [here.](./publications.html)
+My personal ADS library can be found [here.](https://ui.adsabs.harvard.edu/#/public-libraries/mgPwhEXXSaSPC7QqWMQ6vw)

 ## A brief CV: